moby/moby/docs/sources/use/working_with_links_names.rst

 unless explicitly allowed via a link.
 This is a huge win for securing your containers.
 When two containers are linked together Docker creates a parent child relationship between the containers.
-The parent container will be able to access information via env variables of the child such as name, exposed ports, ip, and environment variables.
+The parent container will be able to access information via environment variables of the child such as name, exposed ports, IP and other selected environment variables.

 When linking two containers Docker will use the exposed ports of the container to create a secure tunnel for the parent to access.
 If a database container only exposes port 8080